viraj-nikam/canvas/readme.md

 - MCrypt PHP Extension
 - PDO compliant database (SQL, MySQL, PostgreSQL, SQLite)

-#### Installing Canvas
+#### Installation

-Getting a new instance of Canvas up and running is simple.
-You can choose either of the following options:
+Getting Canvas up and running is simple.
+You can choose either of the following installation options:

 Option 1 - Use Composer: